Hidden Sugars & Health: How to Cut Back Without Feeling Deprived

 If you’re craving something sweet, here are some healthier options that are both satisfying and nourishing:

-1 date with almond butter
+🧈 1 date + almond butter

-2 squares of dark chocolate with a handful of almonds
+🍫 2 squares dark chocolate + almonds

-Chia seed pudding or avocado mousse
+🍮 Chia pudding or avocado mousse

 By choosing treats like these, you’re not just curbing a craving—you’re giving your body a dose of nutrients and keeping your blood sugar stable at the same time.